ghodeaniket/Customize-Resume-with-Pydantic-AI/TESTING.md

    - Verify Python version: `python --version` (should be 3.9+)
    - Check for missing dependencies: `pip install -r requirements.txt`
    - Ensure port 8000 is not in use by another process

+## Architecture Documentation

+For a better understanding of the system, check the architecture diagrams in the `docs` directory:

+- `docs/architecture-diagram.mermaid` - Overall system architecture
+- `docs/sequence-diagram.mermaid` - Interaction flow
+- `docs/deployment-diagram.mermaid` - Deployment architecture